translation/rails/README.md

 I18n.locale = 'fr'
 ```

-You can call it several times in the same page if you want to switch between languages@.
+You can call it several times in the same page if you want to switch between languages.

 ## Advanced Configuration Options